Zenius2016/BoardAlfa/README.md

 Zenius-X class repo for computer-based math & science learning using Haskell.

 So far the official repo for board announcement & issue tracking related to ZeniusX2016 program

+## Github 101

+1. If you cant install github desktop then use github from browser
+2. if you use github browser, read [this](https://help.github.com/articles/editing-files-in-your-repository/)
+3. if you use github desktop, find a way to clone a repo, commit and sync in [here](https://help.github.com/desktop/guides/contributing/)

 ## Introduction to haskell for bocah-bocah
 watch youtube video
 1. [old-video](https://www.youtube.com/watch?v=RMRis91D7uQ&list=PL_P06naDb8bIjZyGbK0kMLxmtzQLYbFF4) (for part A alternative)